BT-VT/Chalkboard/README.md

 - **Text:** allows a user to add a text box to the canvas.
 Click on the canvas to determine the starting position of the text box, and begin typing.
 To end typing, press the "enter" key.
 To break to a new line, press "shift + enter".
   - **Edit Existing Text box:** when the **Grab** icon is selected, hold down shift and select a text box on the canvas.

+#### Chat Box
+The chatbox can be found in the bottom left corner o the app, and is a pink icon that expands when clicked.
+The chat feature allows users within the same chalkboard session to communicate with eachother through text.
+When a user sends a chat through the chat box their name is displayed next to their message in the message thread.

 ### IMPLEMENTING THE text edit FEATURE
 When a new path is finished being created, the client calls the setPathFunctions(pahtsItem, attributes.scale) function and